-As the UK ratifies the Hague Convention and has launched a £30 million Cultural Protection Fund, the importance of cultural protection is perhaps greater than it has been for decades.
-To introduce a new British Council publication – In Harm’s Way: aspects of cultural heritage protection - Martin Rose, our Senior Advisor, Cultural Relations, explains why this is so important for humanity.
+Introducing a new British Council publication – In Harm’s Way: aspects of cultural heritage protection – Martin Rose, Senior Advisor, Cultural Relations, explains why cultural protection is so important for humanity.

 April 26th 2017 is the 80th anniversary of the destruction of Guernica by German and Italian bombing.
 We have recently seen the final destruction of Aleppo, it is impossible not to feel the percussive echoes of Wolfram von Richthofen’s Condor Legion in the bombers pounding the city.
 In both cities large numbers of civilians were killed.
 Both were allegedly ‘strategic targets’.
 But both were also deeply symbolic and were, or became, cultural centres of momentous significance.
 The parallels between the two conflicts are striking: brutal, multi-sided civil wars, in which moderates and democratic voices became increasingly marginalised, undermining the possibility of liberal intervention from outside, and other outside powers got involved on both sides with devastating consequences.
 Now is a moment to reflect not just on the human damage, but also on the vast cultural loss in Syria – and the powerful vocabulary that Picasso’s Guernica painting continues to give to the barbaric destruction of war.